ridaprivt/Carvo-X/README.md

 ## Pages

-Modula consists of the following pages:
+Carvo X consists of the following pages:

 - :house: **Home:** The home page serves as the main screen, providing quick access to essential features and functionalities.